morpho-matters/morpholib/docs/guides/skits.md

         return morpho.Frame([neutral, arc, string, ball])
 ```
 > ***CAUTION!*** When compiling the final ``Frame`` object at the end, make sure the figures go in the exact order above!
 This determines the draw order of the objects.
 We want the neutral dashed line behind everything else, followed by the arc and string, and finally have the ball drawn on top of everything else.
-If you change the order, the pendulum may not look quite like you expect (give it a try, if you want).
+If you change the order, the pendulum may not look quite like you expect.

 > **Note:** Actually, since the neutral vertical line does not move or change whatsoever throughout the Skit (and we don't anticipate that we will want it to change), it doesn't actually *have* to be a part of the Skit: We could alternatively have constructed it as a separate figure independent of the Skit and just have it hang around in the background.
 But what we did works fine, so this is just an FYI.